SIMHANGSUB/HoGoS/README.md

 3. Boot the kernel

+Simple OS code which just print the "hiih" in the monitor.

 Boot.asm > Loaded in 0x7C00 by BIOS. read the 1 sector, load it on 0x10000, jump to them.
 Sector2.asm > Print "ih" make sure jump is succeed.